 Canadian Frailty Network (CFN) is Canada’s network for older Canadians living with frailty.
-We support original research, and train the next generation of health care professionals and scientists to improve outcomes for older Canadians across all settings of care.
+We are dedicated to improving care of older Canadians living with frailty by:

 Funding and Support

 Canadian Frailty Network is funded by the Government of Canada’s Networks of Centres of Excellence (NCE) program.
 The NCE program’s goal is to mobilize collaborations between researchers, industry and other organizations to produce programs and products that further Canada’s economic strength and improve the quality of life of Canadians.
 As a research network, we collaborate with industry, health care, academic, non-governmental organizations and private partners to improve the care of seriously ill older adults and their families.

 We are governed by a Board of Directors chaired by Russell Williams, Vice President of Government Relations and Public Policy for Diabetes Canada.

 The Board relies on input from its Research Management Committee and other advisory committees to guide, manage and monitor its research and other programs.